Jokiie/push_swap/README.md

-This project is currently not working as intented.
-It's a work in progress.
+This project is now completed and need evaluation!